Is Medication an Effective Treatment for Alcoholism?

 Drug And Alcohol Counseling Can Help You Find Freedom From Addiction

 Many people worry that admitting they have a substance abuse problem means they are weak or flawed in some way.
-The truth is that it takes courage to admit that you have a problem and even more courage to commit to doing something about it.
+The truth is that it takes courage to admit you have a problem and even more courage to commit to doing something about it.
 By visiting this page, you have already taken one of the hardest steps to get back on the right track.

 I take a collaborative approach during our sessions, whether I am working with you as an individual or seeing you together with a partner or family member.
 Drug and alcohol therapy offers the chance to discuss your substance abuse or addiction problem with someone who understands your experience and accepts you without judgment.
 It can be liberating to have a safe space where you can be completely open and honest about your struggles without fear of blame or repercussions.